-13.3.3.4.
-Position-Velocity Diagrams
+13.3.4.1.
+Position-Velocity diagrams and maps

-The final Spectrum menu item offered is to create from your cube Position-Velocity (PV) diagrams.
-Selecting this will open a new tab on the working side.
-You can chose between two modes (indicated with radio buttons): Axis, which works by allowing you to select a slit along which the PV diagram is computed; and Map, which makes a 2D map with intensities being the velocity values (currently this does not work if you started up the cubetool from the HIPE Variables panel rather than the command line).
+This item allows you to create Position-Velocity (PV) diagrams from a cube.
+Choosing this option will open a new tab on the working side.
+You can chose between two modes (indicated with radio buttons):

+- Axis, which works by allowing you to select a slit along which the PV diagram is computed. - Map, which makes a 2D map with intensities being the velocity values.
 This menu option is still under construction!

-For both modes you need to select, using the slide bar at the bottom of the working side, to which layer in the spectral dimension you wish the PV diagram to be computed (e.g. which wavelength is 0 velocity).
-You will notice that as you move this slide bar the red line on the plot on the image side of the GUI moves - in this way you can "translate" reference layer units into spectral units.
+For both modes you need to define, using the slide bar at the bottom of the working side, a reference layer.
+This layer will define the spectral value corresponding to the velocity "0" (zero) for the PV diagram to be computed.
+You will notice that as you move this slide bar the red line on the plot on the image side of the GUI moves (at the moment you release the mouse button).
+In this way you can "translate" reference layer units into spectral units.
 As you move this slide bar the numbers in white boxes next to the Map radio button will change, but you cannot change the numbers by typing directly in the boxes.